MiniProfiler/rack-mini-profiler/README.md

 assets_url|`nil`|See the "Register MiniProfiler's assets in the Rails assets pipeline" section above. snapshot_every_n_requests|`-1`|Determines how frequently snapshots are taken.
-See the "Snapshots Sampling" above for more details. snapshots_limit|`1000`|Determines how many snapshots Mini Profiler is allowed to keep.
+See the "Snapshots Sampling" above for more details. snapshots_limit|`1000`|Determines how many snapshots Mini Profiler is allowed to keep. snapshot_hidden_custom_fields|`[]`|Each snapshot custom field will have a dedicated column in the UI by default.
+Use this config to exclude certain custom fields from having their own columns.

 ### Using MiniProfiler with `Rack::Deflate` middleware